 For students who require tutoring in Hebrew language or other subjects, the Academic Dean maintains a list of approved tutors.
 AJR is always willing to evaluate and accept tutors recommended by students.
-Often, these are tutors who live in the same area as our students.
 Administration or faculty consult with the tutor to ensure that what is being worked on will indeed aid the student to meet the necessary requirements.
 None of the remedial support services are credit-bearing.